Wednesday, December 5, 2012

 6. Bernie Williams.
 He won't make the Hall, either, but he was a wonderful player and a great guy who deserves his Plaque.
 At the rate I'm describing, he'd get it in 2018.

 7. Mariano Rivera.
 No way he plays beyond 2013 now.
 Given 5 full seasons, he'd be elected to the Hall of Fame in January 2019.

-UPDATE: While he did get his Number 42 retired, his Plaque has not yet been awarded.
+UPDATE: While he did get his Number 42 retired, as of August 2015 his Plaque has not yet been awarded.
 My guess is, they're waiting for him to be elected to the Hall.